Parliamentary.ai

 Overview

 This bill aims to prevent employers from unfairly discriminating against job applicants by requiring unnecessary qualifications or experience.
-It allows the Secretary of State to create regulations that prohibit employers from demanding qualifications or experience not essential for the job and to specify necessary qualifications for certain jobs.
+It allows the Secretary of State to create regulations that prohibit employers from demanding qualifications or experience not essential for the job, and also from advertising such unnecessary requirements.

 Description

 The Employment (Application Requirements) Bill amends the Employment Rights Act 1996.
-It introduces a new Part VB, "Protection for Job Applicants: Qualification or Experience Requirements," specifically section 49D.
-This section empowers the Secretary of State to create regulations prohibiting employers from discriminating against applicants based on unnecessary qualifications or experience.
+It introduces Part VB, “Protection for Job Applicants: Qualification or Experience Requirements,” specifically section 49D.
+This section empowers the Secretary of State to create regulations to prohibit employers from:

-• Prohibits advertising unnecessary qualifications or experience in job postings.
+• Advertising unnecessary qualifications or experience in job postings.

 Government Spending

 The bill doesn't directly specify government spending figures.
-The cost will depend on the resources required for the Secretary of State to create and enforce the regulations, as well as any potential compensation awards resulting from successful discrimination claims.
+The cost will depend on the resources needed to create and enforce the regulations, which may include staffing for enforcement agencies and administrative costs associated with potential legal cases.

 Groups Affected

-• Secretary of State: Responsible for creating and enforcing the regulations.
+• The Secretary of State: Responsible for creating and overseeing the regulations.

 Full Text